-“The fact that this app imparts knowledge and time on the phone is not just wasted – that's nice”, comments one enthusiastic mother after her son had taken part in the beta test.
+“The fact that this app imparts knowledge and time on the phone is not just wasted – that's nice,” comments one enthusiastic mother after her son took part in the beta test.

-Kitty Q is the first commissioned work by the young developer, who since 2013 has already won all of the prestigious awards for game design – most recently the 2020 Apple Design Award.
+Kitty Q is the first commissioned work by the young developer, who since 2013 has already won all of the prestigious awards in game design – most recently the 2020 Apple Design Award.
 “We are extremely proud that Philipp is developing our game.
-He has acquired a taste for our quantum world—and you can tell when you play the game,” emphasize the two cluster speakers Prof. Matthias Vojta (Dresden) and Prof. Ralph Claessen (Würzburg).
+He has acquired a taste for the quantum world, which you can tell when you play through the game,” emphasize the two cluster speakers Prof. Matthias Vojta (Dresden) and Prof. Ralph Claessen (Würzburg).

-The German Research Foundation (DGF) is funding the project by €100,000 as part of the International Research Marketing Ideas Competition.
+The German Research Foundation (DFG) is funding the project with €100,000 as part of the International Research Marketing Ideas Competition.

 Date & Facts

 04 Aug 2021